cuplv/text-to-sql-wizardcoder/README.md

 Based on the input file name, if it contains "natsql", the `--natsql` flag will be automatically set to True.
 Also, if `--natsql` is true, the output file path is prepared by appending "2sql" before ".txt", and gold and table paths are adjusted accordingly.

-In the case of evaluating exact match accuracy (`etype` 'all' or 'match'), the foreign key map is built from the provided table JSON file.
-The script asserts that the table argument must not be None if exact set match is evaluated.

 If `--natsql` is true, the predicted queries are first converted to SQL by running the `convert_natsql_to_sql.py` script in a subprocess.

-Finally, the script calls the `evaluate` function to evaluate the predicted SQL queries.